Bash-it/bash-it/README.md

 ```

 This will restore your previous Bash profile.
 After the uninstall script finishes, remove the Bash-it directory from your machine (`rm -rf $BASH_IT`) and start a new shell.

-## Contributing

-Please take a look at the [Contribution Guidelines](CONTRIBUTING.md) before reporting a bug or providing a new feature.

 ## Misc